PREREQUISITES AND PLACEMENT IN THE CURRICULUM:

 5) Real-patient interviews and case write-up/presentations: Each student will perform three interviews of Spanish-speaking patient; they can choose a patient in the inpatient wards or outpatient clinics and will complete the interview in Spanish, then complete a case write-up and will give a brief oral case presentation during class.
 Each student’s oral case presentations will be spread out over the 10 weeks so they can receive feedback verbally from the instructor and have the opportunity to demonstrate improvement over the course.

-Spanish and the Medical Interview: A Textbook for Clinically Relevant Medical Spanish.
+Spanish and the Medical Interview: A Textbook for Clinically Relevant Medical Spanish, 2nd Edition.
 By Pilar Ortega, MD.
-Published by Elsevier, Saunders, 2007.
+Published by Elsevier, Saunders, 2015.
 Additional resources for optional workbook and grammar review books will be provided.
 Handouts will be provided as supplemental material as needed throughout the course.

 The Standardized Patient (SP) encounters, as described above will be the most formalized portion of the student evaluations.
 Specifically, these encounters which will be directly observed by the faculty instructor, will aim to identify areas for improvement in Spanish skills (expressive communication, receptive communication, and language skills) and to improve the student’s self-assessment skills.
 A mid-course encounter around week 5 and an end-course encounter around week 10 will be completed by each student at the Clinical Performance Center with a Spanish-speaking SP.
 Students will receive written and verbal feedback at the points of the mid-course and end-course evaluation.